wp-plugins/wp-audio-player/README.txt

 4. A screenshot of the updated dashboard for how you can retrieve MP3's from your media library.

 == Changelog ==

+= 1.7 =
+* Resolving a bug that prevented the player from displaying on single pages (not just single posts)

 = 1.6 =
 * Making sure the audio player doesn't display to the public on password protected posts